China has granted a trademark for Ivanka Trump-branded voting machines.

 Ivanka receives preliminary approval for these new Chinese trademarks while her father continues to wage a trade war with China.
 Since she has retained her foreign trademarks, the public will continue to have to ask whether President Trump has made foreign policy decisions in the interest of his and his family’s businesses.

-Although Ivanka Trump’s now reportedly shut-down brand may hold a variety of trademarks in China, it’s unlikely she’ll be involved in manufacturing sausage casings or voting machines in the foreseeable future.
+Although Ivanka Trump’s now reportedly shut-down brand may hold a variety of trademarks in China, it’s unlikely she’ll be involved in manufacturing sausage casings, coffins, or voting machines in the foreseeable future.